Vyral/corina-cisneros/_posts/2020-06-15-q-what-do-you-need-to-know-about-buying-a-waterfront-property.md

 Now we’re ready to discuss the house itself.
 I’ve seen them all—small houses, giant houses, seasonal houses, and year-round houses.
 Finding the right property at the right spot on the lake can feel nearly impossible, which is why people sometimes buy a piece of property only to tear it down and build a new house.
 If that approach entices you, give me a call.
 I know many builders in the area.&nbsp;

 For those ready to sell their house, don’t hesitate to reach out to me.
 I can come over and do a complete market analysis, taking into account all of these aforementioned factors.
 Buyers: I’d love to hunt for the house with you and use my market expertise to see whether we can go in on the house below, at, or above its asking price.
-As always, I’m here to answer any real estate questions you have\!
+As always, I’m here to answer any real estate questions you have!